Professor of Philosophy

 |Curriculum Vitae||Publications||Course Archives||Personal|

-My most recent work is Neo-Confucianism: Metaphysics, Mind and Morality, appeared in 2017 by Wiley-Blackwell.
+My most recent book is Neo-Confucianism: Metaphysics, Mind and Morality, appeared in 2017 by Wiley-Blackwell

 § Educational Background:

 Ph.D., Philosophy, The University of Rochester, 1993.